hpssjellis/maker100-leaders-robotics/backups/README-a03-reordered.md

 <br><br><br>
-## Machine Learning part of the in-person course using the XiaoEsp32s3-sense
+## Machine Learning part of the in-person course using the XiaoEsp32s3-sense or XIAO ML Kit
 Students are encouraged to work ahead of the class.
 Note: These assignments should be done as a break from the regular course throught the course assignments.
 It is a bit to heavy to do all of these one after another.